Children who need fostering come from diverse backgrounds. That means we need and welcome applications to foster from a diverse range of people.

 Your children will need to be ‘on board’ with fostering.
 As part of the assessment process, your own children’s views will be taken into consideration.

 Yes.
 Anyone can potentially become a carer, regardless of sexual orientation.
 Fostering should be inclusive and diverse.
+We’re members of New Family Social, a charity that supports LGBT+ people on their journey to becoming foster carers and beyond.

 Yes.
 A lot of children love pets, so other than any known allergies or fears, pets can be a good thing!